 What is SEO?

 Search engine optimisation is a process of creating better visibility for your website on search engines such as Google and Bing.
-An effective SEO campaign aims at having your site feature highly on these search engines when users search for terms that are related to your business.
+An SEO agency London aims at having your site feature highly on these search engines when users search for terms that are related to your business.
 It sounds simple enough, but things can get a little complicated when you delve deeper into it.
 Let’s discuss here, the process of managing a campaign such as this:

 The Main Areas of SEO